The Four Agreements by Don Miguel Ruiz Book Notes & Commentary

-Kids believe everything adults say.
-That’s why most kids believe in Santa Claus.
-You picked up most of your deepest beliefs when you couldn’t really think for yourself.
-Beliefs about who you are, what the world is like and how you must act in the world.
+Kids also automatically believe everything adults say.
+I means, that’s why most kids believe in Santa Claus.
+They’re not stupid, they’re just very trusting.
+So we picked up most of our deepest beliefs when we couldn’t really think for ourselves.
+Beliefs about who we are, what the world is like and what is the right way to live.

-The New Testament of the Bible starts like this: “In the beginning was the Word, and the Word was with God, and the Word was God.”
+The New Testament of the Bible starts by saying, “In the beginning was the Word, and the Word was with God, and the Word was God.”

-Don Miguel Ruiz says that your Word is God because that is how you create your world.
-The way that you talk to yourself creates your inner experience of the world, your dream of heaven or hell.
+Don Miguel says that the Word is God in a different way because words are how we give birth to our world.
+The way we talk to ourselves creates our inner experience of the world.
+An experience that can be a heaven or a hell.

-But what does that mean?
-Well, “impeccable” means perfect.
-So you should be perfect or flawless with your word.
-And “your word” means the words you use to talk to yourself.
+That’s why the first agreement of this book is to “Be impeccable with your word.”
+But what does this mean exactly?
+Well, the word “impeccable” means perfect.
+So you should be perfect or flawless with the words you use to talk to yourself.

 Being impeccable with your word is the correct use of your energy; it means to use your energy in the direction of truth and love for yourself.